Table of Contents

 This, and a host of other issues such as the rising tide of Robotexts, the emergence of new call blocking notification codes (607/608 and 603+), and the challenges of diversion (a.k.a. call forwarding), as well as the emergence of exciting new opportunities such as Branded Calling, also point to the continuing need to provide industry stakeholders the essential information they need to tackle their technological, logistical, business, regulatory and enforcement challenges

-About the SIP Forum/ATIS NNI Task Force
+About the SIP Forum/ATIS IP-NNI Task Force

 The global communications industry is currently in the midst of an important transition from the legacy PSTN (Public Switched Telephone Network) infrastructure to a newer, more advanced SIP (Session Initiation Protocol) and IP-based infrastructure.
 Today, many advanced services cannot reliably work end-to-end because the interconnection between service providers often still occurs via the PSTN’s TDM-based (Time Division Multiplexing) facilities.